The Visitor

 Story & Plot Summary: The Visitor

-Quick Plot Summary: The Visitor is a Horror, Mystery, Thriller film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2022, The Visitor is a Horror, Mystery film directed by Justin P. Lange.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving Finn Jones.

 Story Breakdown